 Guided PowerPlant Tour: takes approximately 30 minutes.

 Guided Dam Tour: takes around 1-hour to complete.

 Most people spend between 2-3 hours at Hoover Dam on average.

 The Hoover Dam is one of the seven engineering wonders of the modern world, and the views and experiences are well worth the short trip from Las Vegas.
 Since so many things in Las Vegas can be expensive, it’s nice to be able to take a free or inexpensive trip to visit the Hoover Dam.

-Since the dam is on the way to the Grand Canyon from Las Vegas, it can be a great addition to the drive out to see the canyon.
+Since the dam is on the way to the south rim and west rim of Grand Canyon from Las Vegas, it can be a great addition to the drive out to see the canyon.
 There are several companies in the area that offer combination packages for tours of both like this one.